 The Kentucky Development Finance Authority was established in 1958 as an independent agency of State government, in close cooperation with the Secretary of the Kentucky Cabinet for Economic Development (Cabinet), to promote economic development in Kentucky.
 Effective July 14, 1992, the Kentucky Economic Development Finance Authority (Authority), a component unit of the Commonwealth of Kentucky (Commonwealth), was established, having all the powers, duties, and responsibilities delegated to it by the Kentucky Economic Development Partnership or as otherwise provided by law, including all programs, powers, duties, rights, and obligations of the Kentucky Development Finance Authority and the Kentucky Rural Economic Development Authority.
-The legislation enacted provides that the Authority consist of a Committee of six persons appointed by the Kentucky Economic Development Partnership plus the Secretary of the Kentucky Finance and Administration Cabinet.
+The legislation enacted provides that the Authority consist of a Committee of six persons appointed by the Kentucky Economic Development Partnership, at least one of which shall have experience and expertise in agriculture, plus the Secretary of the Kentucky Finance and Administration Cabinet.

-Pursuant to Kentucky Revised Statutes 154.20-033, the Authority is granted the powers necessary to carry out and effectuate the purposes and provisions of Kentucky Revised Statutes 154.20 through 28, 30 through 32, 34, and 60 including the administration of various tax incentive programs consisting of the Kentucky Angel Investment Act Program, the Kentucky Business Investment Program, the Kentucky Enterprise Initiative Act Program, the Kentucky Industrial Development Act Program, the Kentucky Industrial Revitalization Act Program, the Kentucky Investment Fund Act Program, the Kentucky Jobs Development Act Program, the Kentucky Jobs Retention Act Program, the Kentucky Reinvestment Act Program, the Kentucky Rural Economic Development Act Program, the Kentucky Selling Farmer Tax Credit Program, the Kentucky Small Business Tax Credit Program, the Incentives for Energy Independence Act Program, and the Tax Increment Financing Program.
+Pursuant to Kentucky Revised Statutes 154.20-033, the Authority is granted the powers necessary to carry out and effectuate the purposes and provisions of Kentucky Revised Statutes 154.20 through 28, 30 through 32, 34, 60, and 61 including the administration of various tax incentive programs consisting of the Kentucky Angel Investment Act Program, the Kentucky Business Investment Program, the Kentucky Enterprise Initiative Act Program, the Kentucky Entertainment Incentive Program, the Kentucky Industrial Development Act Program, the Kentucky Industrial Revitalization Act Program, the Kentucky Investment Fund Act Program, the Kentucky Jobs Development Act Program, the Kentucky Jobs Retention Act Program, the Kentucky Reinvestment Act Program, the Kentucky Small Business Tax Credit Program, the Incentives for Energy Independence Act Program, the Incentives for Energy Related Business Act Program, and the Tax Increment Financing Program.
 Certain of these tax incentive programs abate tax revenues of the Commonwealth.
 The abated tax revenues do not otherwise directly impact the Authority's financial position and/or results of operations.
 The Commonwealth's Comprehensive Annual Financial Report (CAFR) should be referred to for additional disclosures related to the tax incentive programs the Authority administers, including the disclosures required by Governmental Accounting Standards Board (GASB) Statement No. 77, Tax Abatement Disclosures.